- ICH GCP

 This study aims to examine the effect of acupressure on physiological parameters and anxiety levels in individuals diagnosed with Acute Coronary Syndrome (ACS).

-H1-3: Acupressure applied to individuals diagnosed with ACS has an effect on heart rate.
+H1-2: Acupressure applied to individuals with ACS has an effect on heart rate.
+H1-3: Acupressure applied to individuals with ACS has an effect on respiratory rate.

 Study Overview